-Before you even start looking for a home, you need to know exactly how much home you can afford – otherwise, you could spend time looking at homes that are out of your price range.
-If that happens, it's hard not to be disappointed later when you view less expensive homes.
+Before you even start looking for a home, you need to know how much you can afford so you don’t spend time looking at homes that are out of your price range.
+When you do that, it's hard not to feel let down later when you view lower priced homes.

-To get an idea of what you can afford, you'll need to take into account the following:
+To get an idea of what you can afford, you'll need to keep these things in mind:

 You've got to put food on the table, clothes on your back and gas in your car – and have a little fun now and then.
-You also need to be prepared for emergencies as well.
+You also need to be ready for emergencies.

-Your mortgage specialist will help you make sure you have money left over to pay for the necessities of life, as well as some of your lifestyle choices.
-The following calculations are used by most lenders as a guide to help determine the maximum you should spend on housing costs and overall debt levels:
+Your mortgage specialist will help you make sure you have money left over to pay for your day-to-day needs, as well as some of your lifestyle choices.
+Most lenders use the below ratios as guides to figure out the most you should spend on your housing costs and other debts:

 When all is said and done, you need to feel comfortable with your mortgage amount, term and payment schedule.
 And you want to feel good about any sacrifices that you choose to make.